fastrgv/Asud/README.md

 	* Xwing-view
 	* Linked-Pairs-view
 	* xCycle-view.
-* f-key: Flush all dups
+* (f)-key: Flush all dups
-* .-key: process all singles: remove other candidates in same cell, then flush.
+* (.)-key: process all singles: remove other candidates in same cell, then flush.

 -----------------------------------------------------------------------------------------------------
 The hidden pairs/triples/quads tool allows particularly easy removal of excess candidates.